 Arthur has presented and authored a number of leading documentaries on his expertise of military history, travel and aviation, as well Paralympic Sport.
 In July 2019 Arthur presented alongside Peter Snow and Andi Peters on Plane Spotting Live for BBC 4; revealing the hidden histories, engineering marvels and true pleasures of plane spotting!

 His last series for Channel 4 in 2018, Flying Across Britain with Arthur Williams; was exploration of Britain from the air as Arthur took to the sky’s in his own 1940s Piper Cub aircraft exploring the UK’s oldest and most unique airfields.

-2016 saw the return of Arthur as the presenter of Channel 4’s second series of Flying To The Ends Of the Earth; this time Arthur fly’s into some of the world’s most remote and inaccessible locations, taking in Siberia, The South Pacific Islands and the Peruvian jungle.
-Later this summer he will be one of the channel’s presenters for their Paralympic Games coverage from Rio.
+In 2016 Arthur returned to present a second series of Channel 4’s Flying To The Ends Of the Earth; the series saw Arthur fly into some of the world’s most remote and inaccessible locations, taking in Siberia, The South Pacific Islands and the Peruvian jungle.
+In 2016 Arthur also presented Channel 4’s Paralympic Games coverage from Rio.
 Most recently Arthur presented the Channel 4 coverage of the PyeongChang 2018 Winter Games.

-While searching for new challenges Arthur went back to his childhood dream; he had always wanted to be a pilot and started to set his sights on gaining a pilot’s licence.
+While searching for new challenges, Arthur went back to his childhood dream; he had always wanted to be a pilot and started to set his sights on gaining a pilot’s licence.
 While researching he came across a charity based in Hampshire then called Aerobility.
-Before long Arthur had taken his first trial lesson and was hooked.
-He subsequently went on to gain his private pilot’s licence and a class one medical from the civil aviation authority.
-Art is still flying and gaining new qualifications all the time, a skill that he has since been put to good use for TV.
+Before long Arthur had taken his first trial lesson and was hooked, he subsequently went on to gain his private pilot’s licence.